xyise/xyise.github.io/about.markdown

 permalink: /about/
 ---

 xYiSe?
-This name came from XYZ but replacing Z with S to have the initials from my first name.
-Plus, [xyise.com](http://xyise.com) domain was available and I bought it.
+Start with XYZ (so no particular meaning other than the last three letters) and replace Z with S. It contains my first name initials (YS).
+Also, when I came up with this name, [xyise.com](http://xyise.com) domain was available and I bought it.

-This site is a collection of short articles, primarily for my own benefits (learning and remembering).
-No articles should contain any confidential information.
+This site collects short articles, primarily for my own benefits (learning and remembering).

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)